toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 Since it's easy to implement vertical scaleout, this approach will very likely the first attempt at improving performance to be implemented, but more often than not it's just a temporary solution because just like with scaling up there quickly comes a point of diminishing returns.
 It can however provide some temporary relief while implementing a sharding approach.

 ## Sharding Strategies
-Probably the most ubiquitous way to implement sharding is to use a tenant key and one of the simplest sharding strategies is to have one database per user.
+Probably the most ubiquitous sharding strategy is to use a tenant key and one of the simplest sharding strategies is to have one database per user.
 That's however not really tenable if you have hundreds of thousands of users because it would mean one VM per user.

 * **Range.** Sharding by range is probably the most simple way to implement horizontal partitioning and it means that each node in our cluster holds data associated with a certain range, for example data related to users .
 One drawback with that approach is that it really doesn't split data evenly.